|

 meat was his menu of choice, preferably human.
 So, annually, the

-Greeks send over six men and six women, young and crispy, to appease
+Greeks sent over six men and six women, young and crispy, to appease

 the bull.